dopeboy/dopeboy.github.io/about.md

 * I went to Egypt during the revoluton in 2011 (for fun!)

-* I once [met and talked to](https://drive.google.com/file/d/0B5UXiQO2EAQaMHdsQlV4el9VOGIwNWpRY01GY205U3NIUnRR/view?usp=sharing) President Obama in the Oval Office.
+* I used to work at the White House and once [met and talked to](https://drive.google.com/file/d/0B5UXiQO2EAQaMHdsQlV4el9VOGIwNWpRY01GY205U3NIUnRR/view?usp=sharing) President Obama in the Oval Office.

 <br/>